MichaelAHood/readmissions-risk-scorer/data-science-on-TAP.md

 sqlContext.registerDataFrameAsTable(df2, "target")
 ```
-* This query explicitly excludes anyone who dies in the hospital -- about 7000 people, in this dataset.
-It may be the case that you want to include people who die.
+This query explicitly excludes anyone who dies in the hospital -- about 7000 people, in this dataset.
+It could be the case that you want to include people who die in your own modeling, but I will.
 We also only include people who have chartevents data because we may end up using that data later.
 ```python
 q4 = """SELECT
             a.SUBJECT_ID,